matthewpucc/home-assistant-iocare/README.md

 ## Installation

+An account (E-mail/Password) created directly through Coway is required.
+If you use any of the third-party options (Facebook, Google, Apple, Kakao, Line) to sign in to the IoCare app, this integration will not work.

 ### With HACS
 1. Open HACS Settings and add this repository (https://github.com/RobertD502/home-assistant-iocare) as a Custom Repository (use **Integration** as the category).